Description:

 FIG. 6 illustrates the transconductance characteristic, gm mdp , of a multiple differential pair circuit in a Δ region as a "sliced and overlaid" gm dp function; and

-FIG. 7 illustrates the transconductance characteristic, g , of an equidistant-offset multiple differential pair circuit implemented in MOS technology, in accordance with the present invention.
+FIG. 7 illustrates the transconductance characteristic, g m , of an equidistant-offset multiple differential pair circuit implemented in MOS technology, in accordance with the present invention.

 DETAILED DESCRIPTION